Guided bone and tissue regeneration (dentistry): Overview

 After tooth removal, it takes 40 days for the normal healing process to take place (clot formation to socket filled with bone, connective tissue and epithelium).

-The destructive gum condition, chronic periodontitis, in the susceptible individual results in the breakdown of both the connective tissues which attach the tooth, and the bone supporting the root.
-Conventional treatment arrests the disease but does not regain bone support or connective tissue that was lost in the disease process.
-Guided tissue regeneration surgery can be applied here, aiming to regenerate the periodontal tissues.

-A Cochrane review found that GTR had a greater effect on probing measures (including improved attachment gain, reduced pocket depth, less gingival recessions and more gain in hard tissue probing) of periodontal treatment compared to open flap debridement.

 Application

 The first application of barrier membranes in the mouth occurred in 1982 in the context of regeneration of periodontal tissues via GTR, as an alternative to resective surgical procedures to reduce pocket depths.

 A barrier membrane is utilized in the GBR technique to cover the bone defect and create a secluded space, which prevents the connective tissue from growing into the space and facilitates the growth priority of bone tissue.
 An added benefit of the membrane is that it provides protection of the wound from mechanical disruption and salivary contamination.

 Barrier membrane criteria should be as follows: